wizztjh/awesome-WebVR/readme.md

 - [Vrideo](https://www.vrideo.com/) - Vrideo is an online 360° video and virtual experience streaming service. ( Vrideo was shutdown on 11/21/16 )
 - [VRCHIVE](http://alpha.vrchive.com/) - VRCHIVE hosts spherical panoramas in VR and makes them easily sharable across devices.
 - [Kokowa](https://www.kokowa.co/) - Kokowa is a webVR publishing platform aimed at non-programmers.
 Its simple, drag and drop editor allows anyone to easily create and share webVR content.
+- [Vesta](https://vesta.janusvr.com) - VESTA is a place for 3D content creators to share their creations and receive feedback from a growing community of explorers.

 ### Frameworks

 - [ReactVR](https://facebook.github.io/react-vr/) - Build VR websites and interactive 360 experiences with React.
 - [SceneVR](https://github.com/scenevr/server) - :heart_eyes: Create multiuser 3D environments using HTML-like tags and JavaScript.
 - [A-Frame](https://aframe.io/) - Building blocks for the virtual reality web.
+- [Janusweb](https://github.com/jbaicoianu/janusweb) - A web framework for building social virtual reality experiences.
 - [LÖVR](http://lovr.org) - A simple framework for creating VR experiences with Lua (targets WebVR using emscripten, see http://lovr.org/share for a drag and drop export tool).